alexxn1b/Advanced-Fermantation-Controller/README.md

 # Advanced-Fermantation-Controller
-The Advanced Fermantation Controller (AFC) is a system to automatically control the wort temperature and density during fermentation and to check any acquired parameter remotelly.
+The Advanced Fermantation Controller (AFC) is a system to automatically control the wort temperature and density during fermentation and let you monitor any fermentation parameter remotelly.

 # How does it works
 The system is made up of :